ptava/postprocess4validation/README.md

 $$

 ## 2. Qualitative analysis
-- Detects and plots lines and planes based on probe data and OpenFOAM lines sampling
+- Detects and plots lines and planes based on point-wise experimental data and OpenFOAM lines sampling
 - Detects lines across multiple simulations and plots lines with data: a line has data if at least one simulation result is stored in it
 - It plots only planes with data in it: a plane has data if there is at least N lines with data where N can be selected by the user
 - Interactive scaling parameter to improve visualization run-time